nodeGame/nodegame/README.md

   3. Download [installer](http://nodegame.org/nodegame-installer.js), and install nodegame: `node nodegame-installer`
   4. Enter installation directory.
   5. Start the server with the command: `node launcher.js`
-  6. Open two or more browser tabs pointing to `localhost:8080/ultimatum`
-  7. Open a browser tab pointing to `localhost:8080/ultimatum/monitor`
+  6. Open one tab pointing to `localhost:8080`

-To keep your development version code base up to date you can use the script in `bin/pull-all.sh` (Mac/Linux only).
+  7. Select Ultimatum game
+  8. Open more tabs, or start a bot through the waiting room interface
+  7. Check the monitor interface at `localhost:8080/ultimatum/monitor`

 ## Documentation

 Complete documentation is available in the nodeGame